noamtcohen/Narma/README.md

       npm install -g karma-cli

-checkout test/test.js and app/weserver.js to see exapmles of what you can do.
+Checkout test/test.js and app/weserver.js to see exapmles of what you can do.